Artist Spotlight: David Brookton - OUT FRONT

-Local, queer artist David Brookton is a software engineer and interdisciplinary media artist who graduated with a BFA from the University of Colorado Boulder.
+Queer artist Brookton is a software engineer and interdisciplinary media artist who graduated with a BFA from the University of Colorado Boulder.
 His signature pieces are created by using sharpie and watercolor on canvas, two opposing media types.
 He hopes his paintings change throughout history, just as he would.
 Brookton works out of his Denver studio and enjoys recontextualizing classical sculpture in contemporary media.

 Hi, David!
 Thank you so much for chatting with me today!
 How does it feel to have your art displayed at Millers & Rossi?